RosaliaTufano/code_review/README.md

 The `code` folder contains all the necessary to *train* the models and to *test* them.

-For both models, the best configuration we found with the tuning of the hyperparameters is provided.
-To run the training it is sufficient to run the 'trainin.py' python file in the `training` subfolder.
+For both models, the best configuration we found with the tuning of the hyperparameters is provided in the respective folders.
+To run the training of a model it is sufficient to run the `training/trainin.py` file.

-Once the model is trained, it is possible to test it on the test set by running the `infer.py` python file in the `run-on-test` subfolder.
+Once the model is trained, it is possible to test it on the test set by running the `run-on-test/infer.py` file.

-It is possible to change the *beam search size* modifying the `beam_size` and `beam_hypotesis` parameters in the `training/data.yml` file.
+It is possible to change the *beam search size* modifying the `beam_width` and `num_hypotheses` parameters in the `training/data.yml` file.